Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/ssh/putty.rst

 “Attempt authentication using Pageant” must be set, which is the default anyway.

-That’s it, as soon as you connect to the server while pageant is running and you have the keys, you will be asked for the password of the Crypto-Stick and can log in.
+That's it, as soon as you connect to the server while pageant is running and you have the keys, you will be asked for the password of the Crypto-Stick and can log in.

 **3) openpgp-minidriver (optional)**